-- Economic hardship of a parent
+- The economic hardship of a parent

 - Health care expenses of the parent or child

-- Increased cost of living
+- The increased cost of living

 - Disability of a parent or child

-- Sudden financial windfall or higher paying job
+- Sudden financial windfall or higher-paying job

 Losing a job may also be valid grounds to modify a child support order.
 Unemployment may temporarily stop or lower a parent’s child support obligations.
 However, the loss of employment must be done in good faith.
-Intentionally quitting a job or taking a lowering paying job for no reason other than to request a child support modification will not be seen as valid grounds for modification.
-On the other hand, if a parent obtains new employment with a higher salary or other form of increased compensation, a court may order an increase in child support payments.
+Intentionally quitting a job or taking a lowering-paying job for no reason other than to request a child support modification will not be seen as valid grounds for modification.
+On the other hand, if a parent obtains new employment with a higher salary or other forms of increased compensation, a court may order an increase in child support payments.